opensafely-core/ehrql/docs/ehrql/tutorial/conclusion.md

 #### Finding existing dataset definitions

-Searching for `from databuilder` will probably help you find them, since this is the start of a common `import` line used in dataset definitions.
+Searching for `from ehrql` will probably help you find them, since this is the start of a common `import` line used in dataset definitions.

-You can try this [GitHub search](https://github.com/search?q=org%3Aopensafely+-repo%3Aopensafely%2Fdocumentation+%22from+databuilder%22&type=Code): it searches the `opensafely` organisation for repositories containing that import.
+You can try this [GitHub search](https://github.com/search?q=org%3Aopensafely+-repo%3Aopensafely%2Fdocumentation+%22from+ehrql%22&type=Code): it searches the `opensafely` organisation for repositories containing that import.